Mango-Clark/List_Toki/README.md

 ## Contributing

 If you have suggestions for improving the List_Toki filter list, or would like to report issues with the current filters, please feel free to open an issue or submit a pull request on the List_Toki GitHub repository.
 Contributions and feedback are always welcome!

+## Requesting New Domains

+If you want to request other domains, please report issues with site-support-request label.